Maine Cottage: Bespoke Color Co.

-In October of 2019, Lauren Russell and Sarah Wright formed Bespoke Color Company and bought back the Maine Cottage brand.
+In October 2019, Lauren Russell and Sarah Wright formed Bespoke Color Company and bought back the Maine Cottage brand.
 The two women have worked together as part of the management team for eleven years and through all three acquisitions.
-Together they currently act as Co-Presidents of the Maine Cottage brand, with operations in Annapolis, MD and made-to-order furniture.
+Together they currently act as co-presidents of the Maine Cottage brand, with operations in Annapolis, MD and made-to-order furniture.

-Sales Channels
+Sales channels

 Today Maine Cottage operates an interactive e-commerce website and maintains a design blog.
 Along with the digital channel, the company produces a coffee table style catalog, coined its “Color Book.”
 The first catalog, printed in 1989, featured 5 pieces of furniture and 3 paint colors.
 Generally the Color Book is produced every other year and was most recently published in 2019.
 The company also produces standard direct mail catalogs, which had an annual distribution of 850K copies in 2019.

 Products

 Maine Cottage product lines include furniture, home decor accessories, signature fabrics, and exclusive paint colors.
 Their furniture lines include solid painted wood furniture, upholstered furniture, and wicker furniture.
 Painted furniture is bench built to order and painted in wood shops in Maine, West Virginia and Delaware.
 Hardwoods used in the furniture are Maple, Cherry and quarter-sawn Oak are milled nearby each wood shop using trees that are indigenous to the region.
 Painted furniture includes beds, dressers, chairs, tables and bath vanities.
 In-house designers create and work within a palette of 46 paint colors, available on every painted piece of wood and wicker furniture.
 Their upholstered furniture, including sofas, loveseats, armchairs and ottomans, is crafted to order in North Carolina.
 Signature pattern fabrics are designed exclusively by Maine Cottage, based upon the paint palette so the upholstered furniture coordinates with the painted pieces.
 Frames are made of 5/4", or thicker, kiln-dried select hardwoods with joints that are double-doweled, glued and block reinforced for extra strength.
 Wicker furniture is hand-woven in Manila in the Philippines.
 Currently their home decor offerings include rugs, mirrors, hooks, artwork, and lighting.

 Maine Cottage furniture is principally manufactured in the United States.
 Signature furniture designs include the fiddlehead side table, introduced in 1998, the Inga Trestle Dining Table, introduced in 2003 and the low tide hall table, introduced in 2008.
 Exclusive printed patterns include Rambler, Really Rosie and Lotsa Dots.

 Maine Cottage furniture has been shipped to consumers across the US, Canada, Europe, and Australia.